SolutionsCloud/apidoc/docs/source/index.rst

 ApiDoc is a API documentation generator built with Python.
 It is developed by Jérémy Derussé and `SFR Business Team <http://www.sfrbusinessteam.fr>`_.

 ApiDoc consists of a command line interface.
-It is maintained in a single repository and not yet documented.
+It is maintained in a single repository.
 By using this application you automatically require all of the necessary modules dependencies which are: